Work

 Office for Vocational Education and Career Counseling (ABB)

-The vocational, study, and career counseling supports you freely and personally in developing your professional perspectives.
+Vocational, study, and career counseling supports you free of charge and personally in developing your career perspectives.

-In the Career Information Center (BIZ), you can find numerous information on professions, training and further education opportunities, university studies, and the world of work - without any obligation and without prior registration.
+In the Career Information Center (BIZ), you will find numerous information on professions, training and education opportunities, university studies, and the working world – without obligations and without prior registration.

-Social counseling, life counseling, job coaching, workplace integration assistance, and case management.
+Social counseling, life counseling, job coaching, employment integration assistance, and case management.

 Personare - Counseling, Coaching, Training

 Career counseling for adults.
 Study counseling for high school students.
-Career counseling for youth.
+Career counseling for youths.

 Coaching.